BrightspaceUI/core/components/list/README.md

 ![List](./screenshots/drag-and-drop.gif?raw=true)
 <!-- docs: end hidden content -->

-Because the list itself is a rendering component, there is some light work involved in hooking up this behaviour.

-- `d2l-list-item` components within the list must be `draggable` and have `key` set to something unique
+The `d2l-list` is simply a rendering component, so there is some light work involved in hooking up this behaviour.
+In order for items to be draggable, they must have their `draggable` and `key` attributes set.
+Optionally, the `drop-nested` attribute can be applied to items to indicate whether other items can be dropped as nested children on the item.
-- Reordering and re-rendering is the controlling component's responsibility

-Here is a simple component example that adds drag 'n' drop to a list:
+Reordering and re-rendering is the consuming component's responsibility.
+For a simple flat list, listen for the `d2l-list-item-position-change` event and call the `reorder` helper method.
+Alternatively, or for more complex lists such as those with nested lists, listen for the `d2l-list-items-move` event on the root list and update the consumer data using the provided source and target event detail.

+### Accessibility Properties

+If an item is draggable, the `drag-handle-text` attribute should be used to provide an accessible label for assistive technology in keyboard mode.

+### Example

 <!-- docs: demo code autoSize:false size:medium -->
 ```html